Naomishiko/Shopping-List-App/README.md

 # Shopping-List-App

+This app will help you make a list of the things that you want to buy when you go shopping.

 # Description

 Shopping list is one tool that may help you to navigate complicated food marketing environments.
 This app will help you make a list of the things that you want to buy when you go shopping.